sybrew/The-SEO-Framework-Extension-Manager/extensions/free/incognito/trunk/readme.md

 ### How it works

-Unlike other SEO plugins, The SEO Framework allows you to remove the aforementioned annotations easily through filters.
+Unlike other SEO plugins, The SEO Framework allows you to remove the annotations mentioned above easily through filters.

 This extension uses those filters to disable the annotations.
 That's all there's to it.